-But in 2001 I stepped out of my job, went to the south of India and spent nearly ten years in a Zen Meditation Centre.
+In 2001 I stepped out of my job, left my life in Germany and went to the south of India.
+I spent nearly ten years with my master Amasamy

 I have practised meditation since I was in my early forties.
-Most of the time it's the Japanese Version of Buddhist meditation: Zen.
+Most of the time in the a Japanese Version of Buddhist meditation: Rinzai Zen.